Dare to Play it Straight

 I know what we're all thinking.
 That standoff would be a lot cooler if it were between a voodoo witch doctor, a high-elf sheriff, and a crafty little goblin.
 Nothing screams Casablanca like that scene where Rick said, "We'll always have R'leyh," right before he blasted Deep One Ilsa with his .44.
 Just imagine how much cooler that femme fatale would be if she were a bloodsucking vampire from Egypt.

 I'm being facetious of course.
 I don't think those mashups would make them cooler.
 Don't get me wrong.
-I like mashups.
-They're big, bold, and tons of fun.
+I love mashups.
+It's the bulk of what I play, and I'll keep playing them.
+Especially the ones with unexpected combinations.
+They're big, bold, and often revelatory.
 To borrow a quote, "I know writers who use subtext, and they're all cowards."
-Nothing kills the coward's way like an army of zombies.
-Right?
+Nothing kills that coward's way like an army of zombies.

-I used to think that.
+I still believe that.
 But more and more, I'm starved by that approach.
-I think many of us are, because when you mix westerns with Dungeons & Dragons, dramas with Call of Cthulhu, and detective fiction with Blade, something unexpected happens—you don't play with everything the genre has to offer.
+I think many of us are, because when you mix westerns with Dungeons & Dragons, dramas with Blade, and detective fiction with Call of Cthulhu, something unexpected happens—you don't play with everything one genre has to offer.
 We end up replacing a lot of its themes with vibes, because a genre isn't just what it has, but what it lacks.
-That absence creates space for the genre's themes to grow.
+That absence creates space for some genre themes to grow.

 And I know what you're thinking.
-Clayton, a romcom is a mashup of sorts, and some are so well established they're a standalone genre on their own.
+Clayton, a romcom is a mashup of sorts, and some mashups are a standalone genre on their own.
 (Looking at you, Weird West.)
 It's impossible to play a game that isn't a mashup.
 And I concede to this.
 You are right.
-What I am referring to by mashup is a very specific type.
-The mundane + cthulhu/vampire/steampunk/zombie/wizard mashup that rpgs are rich with.
+Which is why, when I say mashup in this artice, I'm referring to a specific variety prevalent in rpgs.
+The mundane + cthulhu/ vampire/ steampunk/ zombie/ wizard mashup that games are rich with.
+They're great.
+I'm not saying there should be fewer of them.
+I'm saying I want to see (and play) more of their "plainer" counterparts.
 Where are the Red Dead Redemption rpgs?
 The Scooby-Doo mysteries with no monsters?
 The Philip Marlowes with their .38s and no magic?

 Why do we do mashups?

-But here's the counter argument: It's not a twist when it's the norm.
-Sure, we have hundreds of pure westerns, dramas, and mysteries in books, movies, and television—but how many do we have in tabletop games?
+But here's a counter argument: It's not a twist when it's the norm.
+Sure, we have hundreds of pure westerns, dramas, and mysteries in books, movies, and television—but we have relatively few in tabletop games.
 I would wager it's harder to find mysteries without some kind of eldritch horror/SCP-style reveal.
+And while I do think mashups are great at illuminating and heightening a game's themes, I think there are some themes and twists of a genre that disappear in the presence of our louder genre companions, like Dracula and Azathoth.

 Let's be abundantly clear.
 The Wild West?
 Oof.
 Gangsters?
 Yikes.
 These are genres with challenging subject matter, the kind most tables cannot engage with.
 We're talking about slavery, genocide, racism, and a whole lot of sexual violence.
-But maybe you can replace those themes, dynamics, and conflicts with something else?
-Maybe...
+But sometimes genre creates new models for these themes through metaphor, pulling them from our real-life constraints, and empowering us to examine, experience, and explore them with a new perspective.

-Nope, here's my counter argument: The problematic elements are the point, and replacing or removing them doesn't fix the genre for play—it robs it of its power.
+Here's a counter argument: Often times, the problematic elements are the point, and replacing or removing them doesn't fix the genre for play—it can rob it of its power.
 Westerns, particularly anti-westerns (which are still westerns) are about things like colonization, race, and capitalism.
 They're not really about wagon trains, bank heists, and shoot outs.
 Those are just set pieces.
-When we remove or swap out the real genre themes, we hide the context that gives it meaning, usually while erasing an entire group of people or taking away their context.
+When we remove or swap out the real genre themes, we often hide the context that gives it meaning, usually while erasing an entire group of people or taking away their context.
 Sometimes the purpose of safety tools is to drive straight at the tension—engage with the subject matter—otherwise we fall into the trap of replacing groups with elves or treating real life monsters like supernatural ones with magic plot determinism.

 A hopeful counter argument: I think there's a way to do it without the mashup.
 The more games, procedures, and mechanics I take in, the more convinced I am of infinite possibilities.
 There's a way to play Mad Men the RPG, along with all the other dramas, rom-coms, and comedies I'm after.
 Someone just hasn't invented or hacked the right system for everything yet.
-Maybe you do need the mashup for Powered by the Apocalypse or Cipher, but maybe you can play the anti-mashup with whatever some indie creator is cooking up right now.
+Maybe you do need the mashup for Powered by the Apocalypse or Cipher, but maybe we can play the non-mashup variant with something an indie creator is cooking up right now.

 Show me your anti-mashup games.